tomjoht/documenting-apis/_docs/Introduction to REST APIs/docapis_what_is_a_rest_api.md

 Common methods include GET (read), POST (create), PUT (update), and DELETE (remove).
 The URL usually includes query parameters that specify more details about the representation of the resource you want to see.
 For example, you might specify (in a query parameter) that you want to limit the display of 5 instances of the resource.

+{: .tip}
-{{tip}}The relationship between resources and methods is often described in terms of "nouns" and "verbs."
+The relationship between resources and methods is often described in terms of "nouns" and "verbs."
 The resource is the noun, because it is an object or thing.
 The verb is what you're doing with that noun.
-Combining nouns with verbs is how you form the language in REST." %}
+Combining nouns with verbs is how you form the language in REST.

 ### Sample URLs for a REST API